 Graduates of Cazenovia College’s Inclusive Elementary Education Program meet the following TEAC claims:

 Claim #1: Graduates learn and understand subject matter knowledge they will be responsible for teaching.

 Claim #2: Graduates understand and apply effective pedagogy for diverse learners in various settings.

 Claim #3: Graduates reflect critically on their practice and professional responsibilities.

 • To prepare students to understand and integrate knowledge of physical, social, cognitive, and emotional development, with understandings of disabilities and multi-culturalism, and to constructively assess and evaluate student needs, abilities, and developmental and academic progress;

-• To prepare students to teach appropriate elementary content in accordance with the pertinent learning standards for New York State, and to develop and implement a literature-based, standards-based, interdisciplinary elementary curriculum;
+• To prepare students to teach appropriate elementary content in accordance with the pertinent Common Core Learning Standards for New York State, and to develop and implement a literature-based, standards-based, interdisciplinary elementary curriculum;

 • To prepare students to effectively use a variety of teaching strategies and methodologies, and to incorporate the use of a variety of technologies into their instructional repertoires; and